-Root Canal Therapy in the Richmond, Virginia Area
+Root Canal Therapy in the Richmond Area

 Our Root Canal Dentists Offer Painless Procedures

 If your tooth hurts, a root canal procedure may be the best way to save your natural teeth and promote better oral health overall.
 Our founder, Dr. Jesse Harris, is a root canal dentist with specific experience in providing stress-free and painless dental care.
 Under his leadership, the East Coast Endodontics team is committed to relieving your tooth pain or sensitivity and restoring your vibrant, healthy smile.
-With convenient locations in Mechanicsville and Short Pump, you can rely on our friendly dental office staff for the very best in endodontic care.
+With convenient locations in Mechanicsville, Short Pump, and Midlothian, you can rely on our friendly dental office staff for the very best in endodontic care.

 What Is a Root Canal?